apacheignite/documentation/marshalling/binary-marshaller.md

 [block:callout]
 {
   "type": "info",
-  "title": "Restrictions",
   "body": "There are several restrictions that are implied by the `BinaryObject` format implementation:\n * Internally Ignite does not write field and type names, but uses a lower-case name hash to identify a field or a type.
 This means that fields or types with the same name hash are not allowed.
 Even though serialization will not work out-of-the box in the case of hash collision, Ignite provides a way to resolve this collision at the configuration level.\n * For the same reason `BinaryObject` format does not allow same field names on different levels of a class hierarchy.\n * `Externalizable` interface is ignored by default.
 If `BinaryObject` format is used, `Externalizable` classes will be written the same way as if they were `Serializable`, without `writeExternal()` and `readExternal()` methods.
-If for some reason this does not work for you, you should implement `Binarylizable` interface for your classes, plug in a custom `BinarySerializer` or switch to the `OptimizedMarshaller`"
+If for some reason this does not work for you, you should implement `Binarylizable` interface for your classes, plug in a custom `BinarySerializer` or switch to the `OptimizedMarshaller`", "title": "Restrictions"
 }
 [/block]
 The `IgniteBinary` facade, which can be obtained from an instance of Ignite, contains all necessary methods to work with binary objects.